 Attending Sydney Creek’s support group is one of the most helpful ways to help yourself through this process.
 You may have attended Alzheimer’s support groups in the past, but at this group you are truly amongst your peers who have taken the step of placement of a loved one.

-Here’s a message from Susan Price, our facilitator:
+Here’s a message from one of our our facilitators:

 “When I had to make the difficult decision to place my mom at Sydney Creek, I remember feeling like I was the world’s worst daughter—I had just placed my mother in an Alzheimer’s facility!